prabodhw96/PPP/README.md

-# Salary Converter with PPP using Streamlit
+# Salary Converter with Purchasing Power Parity (PPP) using Streamlit

 ## Overview
 This is a simple web app built using Streamlit library in Python.The web app allows you to calculate and compare salary between two countries with respect to purchasing power parity.